eytanseidman15/stripe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the program

 ## A customer log of successful orders
 You can set up a customer log that will record all orders for you.
 To do so you will need to forward events to a webhook - that requires the [Stripe CLI] (https://stripe.com/docs/stripe-cli).
 You will need a new terminal window for *each* of the next two commands but execute them within the same directory where you installed the files.
+Note, please run the node app *before* forwarding the events.

 ```node ./pages/api/webhook.js```